-Based on Sonoma Water's water rights permits and State Water Resources Control Board Decision 1610, the water supply condition for the remainder of the calendar will be Normal.
-As required by the Russian River Biological Opinion, Sonoma Water filed Temporary Urgency Change Petitions with the Division of Water Rights (Division) requesting that the minimum instream flow requirement on the Upper Russian River be reduced from 185 cfs to 125 cfs and on the Lower Russian River be reduced from 125 cfs to 70 cfs from June 1 through October 15, 2023.
-In response to this filing, the Division issued a Temporary Urgency Change Order (Order) on May 19, 2023.
-The Order expired on October 15.
-On October 12, 2023, Sonoma Water filed temporary urgency change petitions requesting that the water supply condition for the Russian River be determined based on storage thresholds at Lake Mendocino.
+Based on Sonoma Water's water rights permits and State Water Resources Control Board Decision 1610, the water supply condition for the remainder of the calendar is Normal.
+On October 12, 2023, Sonoma Water filed temporary urgency change petitions with the Division of Water Rights (Division) requesting that the water supply condition for the Russian River be determined based on storage thresholds at Lake Mendocino.
 This is in response to the significant reductions of Eel River water transferred through the Potter Valley Project that have recently occurred and the need for the Russian River water supply condition be determined based on an index that is reflective of reservoir and hydrologic conditions in the Russian River watershed.
 Sonoma Water is requesting that the order approving the petitions become effective January 1, 2024.
 The Division is processing the petitions and Sonoma Water anticipates receiving an order temporarily approving its request prior to January 1, 2024.